 Because I run my own Internet company, I often get asked the best way to make money online.
 Oddly enough, I have no good answer for that question.
 Although, I often direct people looking to make some extra cash towards the 17 Best Places to Take Paid Online Surveys for Fast Money Today.
 I was able to be successful mostly because I got in on the ground floor (back in 1995).
 I started by creating web pages for small businesses for $50-$100 each, plus I offered hosting for them.
 It was a lot for me to do, which is why next time I would advise anyone looking for a web hosting service to do some research into something like HostGator vs Bluehost – Hosting plans, pricing and features, just so you have a choice of what host to go for.
 Without one, your website isn’t going anywhere!
 Although being a web designer allowed me to run my own business from home, I still was being paid hourly and had the pressure of constantly trying to get new customers.
 For a few weeks I even hired somebody to do telemarketing for me for $10/hour.
 He did not own a computer and had never even been on the Internet, but he would randomly call local companies from the Yellow Pages for me and ask them if they were interested in putting their business online.
 If they expressed an interest, I would then call them back and close the deal.
-This actually worked pretty well, but back then most small businesses did not want to spend much money on building a site, so I decided it was not worth the time and effort to convince people to create websites, just for the small amount of money I would make from it.
+This actually worked pretty well, but back then most small businesses did not want to spend much money on building a site as they would now.
+The whole world has changed and small businesses have a variety of options when it comes to web design such as these Web Designers in Jacksonville as well as others to help build their business online.
+So I decided it was not worth the time and effort to convince people to create websites, just for the small amount of money I would make from it.

 I also ran several online directories (this was before Yahoo and Google were around), where I charged people $20/month to advertise their website.
 One directory was for inventors (at inventing.com) and the other was for multi-level marketers (at cashflow.com).
 Most inventors and multi-level marketers did not have websites, so to get listed in my directory, they paid me an additional fee to build and host a web page for them.
 I was able to get a steady flow of customers from this, but the problem was that most inventors and multi-level marketers were very cheap, so it was a big task for me each month to try to collect the $20/month, even though I was generating lots of leads for them.
 Only around half of them ended up paying, although it cost me nothing to run the sites so it was all profit for me.